-If you’re not planning to enter the terminal, our brand-new pick-up and drop-off facilities are located across from the main terminal.
-The pick-up and drop-off areas are perfect if you’re sticking around for no more than ten minutes.
+If you’re not planning to enter the terminal, our dedicated Pick-Up and Drop-Off facility is perfect if you’re sticking around for no more than ten minutes which costs just £2.

 Dropping Passengers Off at Glasgow Airport